 left.
 Using the concealment, Dawson was able

 around to the side of the machine gun nest unnoticed.

 When he was 30 feet from

 the machine gun nest, the Germans spotted him.

 swung their weapon around to shoot.
 Dawson had just an instant to throw

-killed.
+he would be cut to shreds.
 Under extreme pressure, he

 machine gun nest.

 Dawson was soon joined by a couple other

 men.
 There were still other German